MeisterSchlaueLampe/esphost/README.md

 ### Components: CH341_I2C

-  LIBUSB based driver for the CH341 USB to I2C chip.
+  LIBUSB based component for the CH341 USB to I2C chip.
 Does not require any drivers.

   - Status: Works (Hack)
   - Problems: Limited Transfer Length